wintercooled/flask-api-wrapper-for-gdk/README.md

 token in the request's header.
 Set these within `config.py`.
 You can add more permission roles in `api.py` if nedded and then include the token in `config.py`.

-WARNING: Remember than you must amend the authorization tokens in config.py so nobody else knows what they are!
+WARNING: Remember than you must amend the authorization tokens in `config.py` so nobody else knows what they are!

-Only get and post permissions are included here by way of example.

 ## Configuration for Liquid environment

-In config.py, edit the NETWORK_NAME variable's value to switch between test (`'testnet-liquid'`) and live (`'liquid'`) Liquid networks.
+In `config.py`, edit the `NETWORK_NAME` variable's value to switch between test (`'testnet-liquid'`) and live (`'liquid'`) Liquid networks.

 ## Testing